 She just laughed as she stood up and walked back into the training room.
 Soon he heard the normal thwacks and thumps that indicated she was feeling better.

 Buffy took another deep breath.
 The air was so much fresher at night.
-That was one of the reasons she had turned down Giles' offer to drive her home.
+That was one of the reasons she'd turned down Giles' offer to drive her home.
 She loved to walk.
 This was her town and walking it let her know it was going to be fine, for at least one more night.
 Plus, how would Spike follow her around if she were in a car?
-Would be so much harder for him to keep up.
+It would be so much harder for him to keep up.
 She toyed with the idea of calling to him, putting an end to this charade.
 But no. Better to let him think he was too stealthy for her.
 Better to leave him in the shadows.
 She wasn't ready for anything else.
 And she knew, deep down, that calling to him would be the end of this current phase they were in.
 If she called him out, she'd have to kill him or love him.
 There was no middle ground right now.

 Just to annoy him she decided to run.
 She loved the feeling of her own blood singing in her veins.
 Of the wind on her face and the strength of her legs as they pounded the sidewalk.
 She listened for him, could barely make out his slightly different steps.
 But he was keeping up with her.
 Even Riley at his best couldn't keep up with her when she really ran.